TEST 4: Testing The MAF Signal

-In case you're wondering, the working DC Voltage range of the MAF signal is between .5 and 4.5 Volts.
-At idle the average voltage will be abut .9 to 1.6 volts depending on engine idle conditions.
-At around 2500 RPMs, you should a Voltage of 1.7 to 2.3 Volts DC.
+In case you're wondering, the working DC Voltage range of the MAF signal is between 0.5 and 4.5 Volts.
+At idle the average voltage will be abut 0.9 to 1.6 Volts depending on engine idle conditions.
+At around 2500 RPMs, you should a voltage of 1.7 to 2.3 Volts DC.

 Start the engine and let it reach it's normal operating temperature.
 You'll be using the voltage reading you will obtain at idle as a base to diagnose the MAF sensor.

 IMPORTANT: The MAF sensor must be connected to its connector to perform this test.